denised/HeaterController/Readme.md

 I went with (3) since it just bugged me to buy a part that I already have in abundance, and I wasn't sure that extracting the converter from the charger packaging would actually result in a safer construction than using the charger as-is.
 (Hint: if you want to use an old charger this way, make sure its output voltage and amperage are appropriate.
 In this project in particular, each high-amp switch pulls about 100mA when operating, and some chargers wouldn't output enough current.)

 So here is how I attached the power to the plug:  I used some relatively stiff steel wire (a bit heavier than chicken wire) and wrapped it as tightly around each plug blade as I could.
 This made a kind of "clip" that would force the braided wire of the power cord against the plug blade.
-I assembled that and then wrapped first each blade then the whole plug with rubber electrical tape.
+Then for each blade, I inserted the wire into the clip, forced it onto the blade, then wrapped that with rubber electrical tape.
+Finally I wrapped both blades together, just to finish it off.
 This wouldn't be sufficient if the power wire could be yanked on, but because of the way everything is mounted, I think it will be okay.
 (Disclaimer: _please_ keep in mind I am an amateur at this; no warranties of safety or fitness for use, etc., etc.)

 <img src=".images/plug.png" style="width:100%; max-width:669px;" alt="picture of board with solder.">